Your browser version is no longer supported, so you may experience issues while using this site.

 Why you need a business continuity plan

-From flooding and fire, to computer issues and power outages, there's a range of situations that could have a negative effect on not only your business’ day-to-day operations but also your brand image and reputation – the kinds of things insurance doesn't usually cover.
+From flooding and fire, to computer issues and power outages, there's a range of situations that could have a negative effect on both your business’ day-to-day operations and your brand image and reputation.

-While it's impossible to anticipate every eventuality, developing a business continuity or emergency management plan can help you respond to – and recover from – incidents that could otherwise derail your business.
+While it's impossible to anticipate every eventuality, developing a business continuity or emergency management plan, and making sure you have the right level of business insurance, can help you respond to – and recover from – incidents that could otherwise derail your business.
 It may also make a very stressful situation a little bit more manageable.